 If there are a basketball with the signature of Michael Jordan, a famous American basketball player, do you want to purchase it?
 What would you do if it was presented with a certificate of authenticity and a video of him signing it?
 "Dunk Dot Biz" is a collection of these three pieces, and in the exhibition room, visitors can only see the basketball.
 Most people who purchased this work expected, without a doubt, that they would get the ball signed by the basketball player Michael Jordan, but their expectations were completely inaccurate.
 The basketball was signed by a different person with the same name, Michael Jordan, a journalist and professor at Long Island University in New York.
-In this manner, "Dunk
+In this manner, "Dunk Dot Biz" criticizes the psychology of people obsessed with celebrities and the resulting consumption culture.

-▲ On the basketball, the signature of the journalist and professor named Michael Jordan is written.
+▲ On the basketball, the signature of the journalist and professor named Michael